 \begin{proof} Assume that $\projdim_{\Le}\L < \infty$ and $\projdim_{\Ge}\G < \infty$, and let Then $0 \otimes_\L 0 \cong 0 \cong \Omega_{\Le}^{l}(\L)$ in $\Le\smod$, and similarly $0 \otimes_\G 0 \cong \Omega_{\Ge}^{l}(\G)$ in $\Ge\smod$.
 This implies that $({}_{\L}0_{\G},\, {}_{\G}0_{\L})$ defines a singular equivalence of Morita type with level $l$. \end{proof}

-It follows from Definition \ref{def_3} that singular equivalences of Morita type with level $0$ are noting but {\it stable equivalences of Morita type} in the sense of Brou\'{e} \cite{Broue_1994} (cf. \cite[Remark 4.3]{Dalezios_2021}).
-The next observation tells us that any two self-injective algebras are in fact stably equivalent of Morita type whenever they are singularly equivalent of Morita type with level (compare \cite[Proposition 3.7]{Skart_2016}).
+It follows from Definition \ref{def_3} that singular equivalences of Morita type with level $0$ are nothing but {\it stable equivalences of Morita type} in the sense of Brou\'{e} \cite{Broue_1994} (cf. \cite[Remark 4.3]{Dalezios_2021}).
+The next observation tells us that any two self-injective algebras are stably equivalent of Morita type whenever they are singularly equivalent of Morita type with level (compare \cite[Proposition 3.7]{Skart_2016}).

 \begin{lemma} For two finite dimensional self-injective $k$-algebras $\L$ and $\G$, the following conditions are equivalent. \begin{enumerate} \item $\L$ and $\G$ are singularly equivalent of Morita type with level. \item $\L$ and $\G$ are stably equivalent of Morita type. \end{enumerate} \end{lemma}